harshit2408/Stock-market-movement-prediction-with-sentiment-anlysis/README.md

 - `LSTM_3.ipynb`: This notebook contains the initial implementation of an LSTM model for time-series forecasting on financial data.
 - `LSTM_sentim.ipynb`: Implements a Long Short-Term Memory (LSTM) model with sentiment analysis integrated into the stock price prediction pipeline.
-- `lstm_refined.ipynb`: Refined version of the LSTM model with additional parameters for better prediction accuracy.
+- `lstm_refined.ipynb`: Refined version of the LSTM model with hyperparametere tuning for better prediction accuracy.
+- `lstm model final.ipynb`: Refined version of the LSTM model with hyperparametere tuning for better prediction accuracy.
 - `ML_algos.ipynb`: Contains multiple machine learning algorithms such as Random Forest, Decision Trees, and Support Vector Machines (SVM) for predicting stock market trends.

 ## Usage